-It was the beautiful Springbrook National Park waterfalls that prompted us to abandon the Gold Coast beaches for the day and wander inland to explore.
-The more we researched, the more we wanted to see.
+It was the beautiful Springbrook National Park waterfalls that prompted us to abandon the Gold Coast beaches for the day and wander inland to explore the Australian bush.
+The more we researched Springbrook National Park, the more we wanted to see.
 Our time was limited to a single day and we wanted to be sure we included the best things to do at Springbrook on our list.
-All of the Springbrook hikes piqued our interest and we determined we could easily complete three Springbrook National Park Walks – Purling Brook Falls, Best of All Lookout and Natural Bridge – on our day tour.
+All of the Springbrook hikes piqued our interest and we determined we could easily complete three Springbrook National Park Walks – Purling Brook Falls, Best of All Lookout and Natural Bridge – on our day tour from Coolangatta.

 Day Trip To Springbrook National Park